Drennuz/jplot/README.md

-jplot
+JPlot
 =====
-jplot is a javascript library doing R-style plotting.
+JPlot is a javascript library doing R-style plotting.